mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/build-main-screen/java.md

 ### Add call start listener

-Repleace `callListener` property with below implementation to know when call has started:
+Replace `callListener` property with below implementation to know when call has started:

 ```java
 private NexmoRequestListener<NexmoCall> callListener = new NexmoRequestListener<NexmoCall>() {